swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-32-serve-the-model-locally-with-bentoml.md

 ## Introduction

-Now that the model is using [BentoML](../tools.md), enabling the extraction of metadata upon saving, you will serve the model with the help of [FastAPI](https://fastapi.tiangolo.com/) to create local endpoints for interacting with the model.
+Now that the model is using [:simple-bentoml: BentoML](../tools.md), enabling the extraction of metadata upon saving, you will serve the model with the help of [:simple-fastapi: FastAPI](https://fastapi.tiangolo.com/) to create local endpoints for interacting with the model.

 In this chapter, you will learn how to: